dalibo/emaj/docs/en/extractionFunctions.rst

    SELECT emaj.emaj_gen_sql_group('<group.name>', '<start.mark>', '<end.mark>', '<file>' [, <tables/sequences.array>);

-A *NULL* value or an empty string may be used as start mark, representing the first known mark.

 A *NULL* value or an empty string may be used as end mark, representing the current state.

 The keyword *'EMAJ_LAST_MARK'* can be used as mark name, representing the last set mark.